-As with all of Yale's policies and programs, individual factors and special needs are taken into account.
+As with all of Yale's policies and programs, individual factors and special needs are considered.
 The program's income levels, guidelines, and regulations are also reviewed and revised periodically.
-For COAP specifics, students should consult the COAP Program Description and COAP Handbook specific to their Class Year posted on the website: : https://www.law.yale.edu/admissions/cost-financial-aid/post-graduate-loan-repayment/coap-resources-descriptions-class-0.
+For COAP specifics, students should consult the COAP Program Description and COAP Handbook specific to their Class Year posted on the website.
 An online COAP calculator is also available to assist both prospective and current students in estimating possible COAP support.